ZhenyingZhu/StudyNotes/AIAndData.md

 What is the best way to make sure the AI makes code based on the expecation?

+AI Squads: a concept, let AI hook to multiple repos and Github issues, then let AI iterates on its own to maintain the repo, monitor teams, emails

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.